SRCF/docs/source/app-hosting/index.rst

    signals are sent to the server (and not to the shell that started it).

-   Once you’ve written the script, make it executable (``chmod +x ~/myapp/run``).
+   Once you've written the script, make it executable (``chmod +x ~/myapp/run``).
 Test it by executing it in your terminal before moving on; it will be easier to debug problems.